openpetra/openpetra-docs/source/howtos/initial-contact-setup.rst

 It can be an annual report, or a recurring newsletter.

-In the sidebar menu go to *Partner*, and select *Setup*, and then select *Configuration of Subscriptions*.
+In the sidebar menu go to *Contact*, and select *Setup*, and then select *Configuration of Subscriptions*.

 .. _figure-publication_list: